-Event creators selling tickets with Eventbrite can rest easy, as Eventbrite is integrated with Facebook, and can automatically create a Facebook ad for your event, making it more likely to show up in people’s newsfeed.
+Event creators using Eventbrite to sell tickets can rest easy, as Eventbrite is integrated with Facebook, and can automatically create a Facebook ad for your event, making it more likely to show up in people’s newsfeed.

 And as Facebook is among the most used apps on the market, this can work well in your favor.
 An age demographic on Facebook is presented in the graphic below: